Who are the key players in the This Morning Phillip Schofield drama?

 Dr Ranj Singh

-On Sunday, Dr Ranj, who used to be the show’s resident doctor, said he raised concerns about “bullying and discrimination” two years ago when he worked there and afterwards felt like he was “managed out” for whistleblowing.
+On Sunday, Dr Ranj, who worked as the show’s resident doctor, said he raised concerns about “bullying and discrimination” two years ago and afterwards felt like he was “managed out” for whistleblowing.

-The doctor, who worked on This Morning for 10 years and competed on Strictly Come Dancing in 2018, said he was assured that things would be addressed and changes made.
+The doctor, who worked on This Morning for 10 years and competed on Strictly Come Dancing in 2018, said he was assured his concerns would be addressed and changes made.

 However, he has not worked on the show since – adding it “still hurts” two years on from lodging complaints.